-The session has been informed that \\\\\, (identify relationship to the congregation) is being investigated for a criminal offense/has been charged with a criminal offense by the legal authorities.
+The session has been informed that [name of person complained against], (identify relationship to the congregation) is being investigated for a criminal offense/has been charged with a criminal offense by the legal authorities.

-While the complaint is investigated, \\\\\\ is on a (paid) leave of absence, and will not be able to fulfill any of the duties normally associated with his /her position.
+While the complaint is investigated, [name of person complained against] is on a (paid) leave of absence and will not be able to fulfill any of the duties normally associated with their position.

-The leave of absence, (with pay), is part of the standard procedures for dealing with complaints of this nature, and is used to safeguard everyone involved in the matter.
-The leave of absence does not imply that any decision has been made by the session as to whether \\\\\\ has violated the rules of the church.
+The leave of absence, (with pay), is part of the standard procedures for dealing with complaints of this nature and is used to safeguard everyone involved in the matter.
+The leave of absence does not imply that any decision has been made by the session as to whether [name of person complained against] has violated the rules of the church.

-Since the complaint against \\\\\\ is of a criminal nature, the session must wait to conduct its own investigation until the police and the legal authorities have dealt with the matter.
+Since the complaint against [name of person complained against] is of a criminal nature, the session must wait to conduct its own investigation until the police and the legal authorities have dealt with the matter.
 This means that the leave of absence will probably carry on for a lengthy period of time - several months at least.